Last Updated on December 27, 2020

 Getting to Huatulco & Getting Around

-Huatulco’s airport has connecting flights from Mexico City and Oaxaca.
-Airlines serving HUX include Interjet, Aeromar and Viva Aerobus.
+The Huatulco International Airport (HUX) has connecting flights from Mexico City and Oaxaca.
+Airlines serving Huatulco include Interjet, Aeromar and Viva Aerobus.
 Flights can be found for less than $100 round trip.
 Try to book early during peak season for best availability.

 You can also take a bus from Oaxaca City to Huatulco, which takes around 8 hours; find ADO bus routes here.
 Buses and local transport also run between Huatulco, Puerto Angel, and Puerto Escondido.